Centeva/Centeva-Angular/README.md

 5. You will need to re-run your watch command in your centeva-core consuming application after any changes.

 # Actions
 Github actions are setup to run tests/lint on ever pr.
-Make sure they pass before merging!
+Make sure they pass before merging! other change!